Wheel of Fortune (British game show): Original series

 In the speed round, the host would spin the wheel with the centre player's arrow determining the point value for each contestant.
 Vowels were worth nothing, and consonants were worth whatever the value spun.
 The left player would go first.
 No more 50/50 questions were asked.

 From the fourth series onward, the 50/50 trivia individual questions were dropped.
 Instead, at the start of each round, the contestants would be asked a general knowledge question and the first contestant to buzz in and answer correctly would gain control of the wheel (this included the speed-up round).

 Also from the fourth series onward, from Round 3 to the end, the points on the wheel were worth double (although the wheel did not show the values at double points).

-The yellow (centre) player's arrow determined the point value for each consonant in the speed-up round (and during the final spin both Walsh and Leslie employed the catchphrase "No more spinning, just winning!" while explaining how the speed-up round worked).
+The red, yellow or blue player's arrow determined the point value for each consonant in the speed-up round (and during the final spin both Walsh and Leslie employed the catchphrase "No more spinning, just winning!" while explaining how the speed-up round worked).
 Vowels were worth nothing, and consonants were worth the value spun.
 In case of a tie, each player tied for the lead spun the wheel and the player who spun the higher number went through.
 In the final series, this was replaced by a tie-break question on the buzzer, and whoever answered correctly first went into the final.

 In the Grand Finale, the winning contestant chose from one of three bonus prizes to play for: a car, a luxury holiday, or a cash prize.
 The series in 1994 differed, in that the prize the contestant won for solving the puzzle was a car plus the cash prize of £10,000.
 In one episode in 1994, the prize was two cars and £10,000.
 From 1995 to 1998, the player chose one of two envelopes, one with the car and the other with £20,000.
 The prize chosen, the Grand Finale continued with the contestant choosing five consonants and a vowel.
 The contestant had 15 seconds to solve the puzzle to win the prize.
 Unlike other versions, the player could solve any one word individually, and then work on any other word in the puzzle.
 For example, if the puzzle was "A CUP OF TEA", the player could solve "OF", then "A", then "TEA", and finally "CUP" to complete the puzzle.

 In the final series, "LOSE A TURN" was changed to "MISS A TURN", for reasons unknown, and a "500 Gamble" wedge was added.
 If a player landed on the latter wedge, they had the option of going for 500 points per letter or gambling their round score.
 If they chose to gamble their points and called a correct letter, their score would be doubled with 1,000 (2,000 starting in the third round) for each appearance of said consonant added to the sum; an incorrect letter was the same as Bankrupt.